opencog/opencog/examples/restapi/README.md

    export PYTHONPATH="${PYTHONPATH}:/path/to/opencog/clone/build/opencog/cython"
    ```

+3. Start the restapi.
+There are two options use either one.
-3. In a terminal run `python start_restapi.py` to start the server
+   * run `python start_restapi.py`
+   * run `guile -l start-restapi.scm`
 4. In a separate terminal run ` python exampleclient.py` for interacting with
    the atomspace.